Alnwick Castle: History

-During the Wars of the Roses, castles were infrequently attacked and conflict was generally based around combat in the field.
+During the Wars of the Roses, castles were infrequently attacked, and conflict was generally based around combat in the field.
 Alnwick was one of three castles held by Lancastrian forces in 1461 and 1462, and it was there that the "only practical defence of a private castle" was made according to military historian D. J. Cathcart King.
 It was held against King Edward IV until its surrender in mid-September 1461 after the Battle of Towton.
 Re-captured by the Lancastrian Sir William Tailboys, during the winter it was surrendered by him to Hastings, Sir John Howard and Sir Ralph Grey of Heton in late July 1462.
 Grey was appointed captain but surrendered to the Lancastrians after a sharp siege in the early autumn.
-King Edward responded with vigour and when the Earl of Warwick arrived in November Queen Margaret and her French advisor, Pierre de Brézé, were forced to sail to Scotland for help.
+King Edward responded with vigour, and when the Earl of Warwick arrived in November Queen Margaret and her French advisor, Pierre de Brézé, were forced to sail to Scotland for help.
 They organised a mainly Scots relief force which, under George Douglas, 4th Earl of Angus and de Brézé, set out on 22 November.
-Warwick's army, commanded by the experienced Earl of Kent and the recently pardoned Lord Scales, prevented news getting through to the starving garrisons.
-As a result, the nearby Bamburgh and Dunstanburgh castles soon agreed terms and surrendered but Hungerford and Whittingham held Alnwick until Warwick was forced to withdraw when de Brézé and Angus arrived on 5 January 1463.
+Warwick's army, commanded by the experienced Earl of Kent and the recently pardoned Lord Scales, prevented news from getting through to the starving garrisons.
+As a result, the nearby Bamburgh and Dunstanburgh castles soon agreed terms.
+They surrendered, but Hungerford and Whittingham held Alnwick until Warwick was forced to withdraw when de Brézé and Angus arrived on 5 January 1463.

 The Lancastrians missed a chance to bring Warwick to battle, instead being content to retire, leaving behind only a token force which surrendered to the Yorkists the next day.
-By May 1463 Alnwick was in Lancastrian hands for the third time since Towton, betrayed by Grey of Heton who tricked the commander, Sir John Astley.
-Astley was imprisoned and Hungerford resumed command.
-After Montagu's triumphs at Hedgeley Moor and Hexham in 1464 Warwick arrived before Alnwick on 23 June and received its surrender next day, bringing it finally into Yorkist hands.
-By the following decade, the 4th Earl of Northumberland had pledged fealty to Edward IV and the castle was returned to the Percys.
+By May 1463, Alnwick was in Lancastrian hands for the third time since Towton, betrayed by Grey of Heton, who tricked the commander, Sir John Astley.
+Astley was imprisoned, and Hungerford resumed command.
+After Montagu's triumphs at Hedgeley Moor and Hexham in 1464, Warwick arrived before Alnwick on 23 June and received its surrender the next day, bringing it finally into Yorkist hands.
+By the following decade, the 4th Earl of Northumberland had pledged fealty to Edward IV, and the castle was returned to the Percys.